MENLO SCHOOL • SINCE 1915

 “YLE:” Year-Long Engagement

 Students who wish to engage in more intensive and consistent service throughout the year can apply to carry out a Year-Long Engagement (YLE).
-Learn more about YLE and the application process here.
+Learn more about YLE and the application process by reaching out to the Director of Community Engagement.

 Content from previous site pages, can be copied into new design as needed